Common Cedar Shake Roof Problems in Minnesota & How to Manage Them

 Poor attic ventilation and clogged gutters compound the issue.
 Without airflow to help dry the roof system, condensation builds up beneath the cedar shakes and seeps into the sheathing.
 Likewise, gutter backups allow water to collect at the roof's edge, soaking the lower rows of cedar shakes.
 Moss and algae growth — common in shaded or tree-covered areas — trap moisture even longer, accelerating deterioration.
 The result is a patchy roof with weakened areas that allow water intrusion into the interior structure.

-Rot doesn’t just damage the appearance of your roof; it shortens its life span and invites secondary issues like mold, insect infestation, and energy loss.
+Rot doesn’t just damage the appearance of your roof; it also shortens its lifespan and invites secondary issues like mold, insect infestations, and energy loss.
 Preventing moisture buildup requires a combination of regular roof inspections, proper ventilation systems, and removing organic debris that traps water between shakes.

 Understanding the Fire Risks of Cedar Shake Roofing and How to Reduce Them

 Modern building codes in Minnesota often require that cedar shake roofs be treated with fire-resistant chemicals or combined with protective underlayments to meet minimum safety standards.
 There are also “Class B” and “Class A” fire-rated cedar products available, with Class A being the most fire-resistant.
 These are achieved through pressure treatments and special construction techniques, but they must be reapplied or updated over time as weather degrades their effectiveness.
-Roofing ventilation can also influence fire behavior, as improper venting may allow embers to enter attic spaces.
+Roofing ventilation can also influence fire behavior, as improper venting may allow embers to enter attic spaces, potentially increasing the risk of fire spread.

 Impact of UV Exposure on the Longevity and Appearance of Cedar Shakes